Durham, North Carolina: Antebellum and Civil War

 Prior to the arrival of the railroad, the area now known as Durham was the eastern part of present-day Orange County and was almost entirely agricultural, with a few businesses catering to travelers (particularly livestock drivers) along the Hillsborough Road.
 This road, eventually followed by US Route 70, was the major east–west route in North Carolina from colonial times until the construction of interstate highways.
 Steady population growth and an intersection with the road connecting Roxboro and Fayetteville made the area near this site suitable for a US Post Office.
 Roxboro, Fayetteville and Hillsborough Roads remain major thoroughfares in Durham, although they no longer exactly follow their early 19th century rights-of-way.

-Large plantations, Hardscrabble, Fairntosh, Lipscomb, Patterson, and Leigh among them, were established in the antebellum period.
+Large plantations, Hardscrabble, Fairntosh, Lipscomb, Walnut Hall, Patterson, and Leigh among them, were established in the antebellum period.
 By 1860, Stagville Plantation lay at the center of one of the largest plantation holdings in the South.
 African slaves were brought to labor on these farms and plantations, and slave quarters became the hearth of distinctively Southern cultural traditions involving crafts, social relations, life rituals, music, and dance.
 There were free African-Americans in the area as well, including several who fought in the Revolutionary War.